Total Loss

 Car Loan Overview

 Dealing with a car loan after a total loss can be very frustrating.
-Most of Americans have car loans or liens against the title of the car, so when you are in a car accident, the bank (or lien holder) will have some rights under the policy.
+Most Americans have car loans or liens against the title of their car, so when they get in a car accident, the bank (or lien holder) will have some rights under the policy.

 They essentially make the insurance company protect the bank and not you.
 I will outline the process for dealing with a car loan after a total loss as if you were dealing with your own insurance carrier.

 If you are dealing with someone else’s insurance company, they are not bound by an insurance policy as you do not have a policy with them.
-This insurance company can simply make a payment to the one of the register owners of the vehicle and close the claim.
+This insurance company can simply make a payment to one of the registered owners of the vehicle and close the claim.

 They do not have a responsibility to the bank.
 Overview of the process: You have a car loan.
 Then you get hit and your car is clearly a total loss.
-When you bought the police, your agent should have listed the name of the lien holder (Bank such and such).
+Your agent should have listed the name of the lien holder (Bank such and such) by the time the police came.

 Usually, you will have the registration of the car in which the bank is listed.
 Insurance companies will NOT issue payment (or they should not anyway) unless you can show ownership of the vehicle.

-The claim adjuster will find out what is the balance owed and then determine if the value of the car is less than the balance (you are upside down in the loan).
-If you owe more than the car is worth (according to the insurance company fair market value estimation), then the insurance company will notify the bank.
+The claim adjuster will find out what is the balance owed and then determine if the value of the car is less than the balance (if you are upside down in the loan).
+If you owe more than the car is worth (according to the insurance company's fair market value estimation), then the insurance company will notify the bank.

 The insurance company will then request a Letter of Guarantee from the bank in which the bank promises to surrender the title of the car to the insurance company in exchange of the payment of the fair market value.